Type Ia supernovae, standardisable candles, and gravity: Introduction

 \section{Introduction}

-Cosmology observations from Type Ia supernovae (SNIe) gave the first evidence for a late-time acceleration in the expansion of the Universe \citep{Perlmutter1999,Riess1998}.
-A Type Ia supernova (SNIa) is the cataclysmic explosion of a white dwarf star that occurs when the white dwarf accretes enough mass from a binary partner for the material in its core to undergo runaway thermonuclear fusion.
-SNIe are thought to act as standardisable candles because of an observed relationship between a SNIa's peak brightness and how rapidly this peak brightness is achieved and subsequently left behind \cite{Phillips1993} (the so-called width-luminosity relation, or WLR).
-After standardisation procedures, which are often at least partially based on the WLR, are applied, any remaining difference in the peak brightnesses of the two SNIe should be due to a difference in distance to the observer.
-Thus the relative distances between SNIe can be measured, and along with measurements of their redshifts can be used to infer the details of the expansion of the Universe through the construction of the distance-redshift relation.
+Cosmology observations from Type Ia supernovae (SNe Ia) gave the first evidence for a late-time acceleration in the expansion of the Universe \citep{Perlmutter1999,Riess1998}.
+A Type Ia supernova (SN Ia) is the cataclysmic explosion of a white dwarf star that occurs when the white dwarf accretes enough mass from a binary partner for the material in its core to undergo runaway thermonuclear fusion.
+SNe Ia are thought to act as standardisable candles because of an observed relationship between a SN Ia's peak brightness and how rapidly this peak brightness is achieved and subsequently left behind \cite{Phillips1993} (the so-called width-luminosity relation, or WLR).
+After standardisation procedures, which are often at least partially based on the WLR, are applied, any remaining difference in the peak brightnesses of the two SNe Ia should be due to a difference in distance to the observer.
+Thus the relative distances between SNe Ia can be measured, and along with measurements of their redshifts can be used to infer the details of the expansion of the Universe through the construction of the distance-redshift relation.

 After the late-time acceleration of the expansion of the Universe was discovered, Einstein's idea of a small, positive cosmological constant $\Lambda$ was revived and established as the leading candidate for the acceleration's origin.
 However, the idea of $\Lambda$ as the cause of cosmic acceleration is not without theoretical difficulties, such as the cosmological constant fine-tuning and coincidence problems \cite{cosmoconstprob, coincidenceprob}.
 These problems have motivated a wide array of theories of dynamical dark energy \cite{Copelandetal2006} or modified gravity \cite{Joyceetal2015, Koyama2016} which aim to explain the smallness of $\Lambda$ (or its substitute) using dynamical or more natural mechanisms.
 The latter class of models has received growing interest in recent years, partly because current and next-generation cosmological surveys (such as e{\sc boss} \cite{eBOSS}, {\sc des} \cite{DES}, {\sc hsc} \cite{HSC}, {\sc desi} \cite{DESI}, {\sc lsst} \cite{LSST}, {\sc Euclid} \cite{Euclid}, {\sc 4most} \cite{4MOST}, {\sc wfirst} \cite{WFIRST} and {\sc ska} \cite{SKA}) will allow their theoretical predictions to be confronted with precision data.
 The use of Einstein's General Relativity (GR) as the foundation of modern cosmology is a vast extrapolation of its validity beyond the length and energy scales at which it has been rigorously tested \cite{Will2014}, and thus testing the validity of GR with unprecedented precision in this new regime of cosmological scales is a vital task.